rust-lang-nursery/rustc-timing/README.md

 # rustc-timing

-Scripts and data for timing rustc
+Data for timing rustc.

-See nick29581/rustc-perf for visualisation of this data
+See nrc/rustc-perf for visualisation of this data.

+See nrc/rustc-timing-scripts and nrc/benchmarks for the scripts and benchmarks which generate and operate on this data.